mlr-org/mlr3extralearners/paper/paper.md

 `mlr3extralearners` is a direct result of the contributions from a diverse community of authors and developers.
 The authors of this paper themselves have been actively involved in integrating learners, providing quality assurance, and maintaining the package's infrastructure.
 Their contributions, such as the addition of learners for specialized tasks like survival analysis and high-dimensional data, highlight the impact that thoughtful integration has on the `mlr3` ecosystem.
-This ongoing effort illustrates the transformative potential of **community-driven development**, ensuring that `mlr3extralearners` continues to grow as a dynamic and inclusive repository for cutting-edge machine learning algorithms.
+This ongoing effort illustrates the transformative potential of **community-driven development**, ensuring that `mlr3extralearners` continues to grow as a dynamic and inclusive repository for ML algorithms.

 By fostering a spirit of collaboration, the `mlr3extralearners` project invites future contributors to follow this example, helping shape the package's evolution and making advanced machine learning tools accessible to a wider `R` audience.
+Future work will also focus on expanding the ecosystem through `mlr3torch` [@mlr3torch], which aims to seamlessly integrate deep learning models and neural network architectures within the `mlr3` framework.

 # Acknowledgements